duckworthd/transmogrifier/_posts/2013-04-23-coordinate-ascent-for-convex-clustering.markdown

 \end{align*}
 $$

-  In 2009, [Dasgupta et al.][dasgupta] proved that solving this problem is NP-hard, meaning that short of enumerating every possible partition, we cannot say whether or not we've found an optimal solution $S^{*}$.
+  In 2009, [Aloise et al.][aloise] proved that solving this problem is NP-hard, meaning that short of enumerating every possible partition, we cannot say whether or not we've found an optimal solution $S^{*}$.
 In other words, we can approximately solve k-means, but actually solving it is very